+Lately, more and more of our clients have been asking us to run content workshops for them.
 These workshops focus on getting the people who are involved in creating content for websites to reflect on what they currently do, why they do it and how.
-The idea is to bring in new techniques and processes, and also to share the expertise of our Editorial team.
+The idea is to bring in new techniques and processes, and also to share the expertise of our Content team.

 We've learned a lot along the way, and although each workshop we've done has been unique, there are some common exercises and principles we've found ourselves returning to again and again.

 We're sharing them here because we had real trouble ourselves finding any good online resources for workshop exercises, and so thought outlining our approach might be useful to others.

 Talk to attendees and stakeholders and figure out what they would benefit most from concentrating on (content governance, collaboration between disciplines, tone and style, content ideas, planning etc).
 You should also use this time to find out if there are any accessibility considerations or dietary requirements.